Three Closings and a Question: What Fills Ypsilanti's Gaps?

 Bobcat Bonnie's Ypsilanti closed in October 2024, and the circumstances were not quiet.
 Staff reported bounced paychecks.
 Over 90 percent of employees signed a petition.
 A unionization effort called Bobcats United formed.
 Owner Matt Buskard's Detroit-based chain lost its Ypsilanti location mid-shift, with workers picketing the Ferndale flagship afterward.
 It was a messy, public end to a restaurant that had occupied a prominent Michigan Avenue address.

-The replacement is Bella Vita Bistro.
-Owners Kevin Cox, Brian Cox, and Darrel Savos have announced an Italian and French concept on the main floor, with a speakeasy jazz club in the basement.
-Laith Al-Saadi, the Ann Arbor musician and Voice contestant, is booked as an early performer.
-The project was announced in January 2025 with a target of summer 2025 for opening.
+The announced replacement is Bella Vita Bistro.
+Owners Kevin Cox, Brian Cox, and Darrel Savos said they were planning an Italian and French concept on the main floor, with a speakeasy jazz club in the basement.
+Laith Al-Saadi was named as an early performer for the venue when the project was announced in January 2025.

-On paper, it's ambitious.
 A multi-level restaurant with live music in a space that just saw a chaotic closure requires serious capital and patience.
-But the ambition is exactly what Michigan Avenue needs.
-This stretch has always had potential and empty storefronts in roughly equal measure.
-A destination concept, if it sticks, could shift the math for the whole block.
+It is also the kind of project that would give Michigan Avenue more gravity if it comes together.
+This stretch has long had potential and turnover side by side.

 The Pattern